 • Check the oligonucleotide sequences against the host genome.
 Primers should be specific to the target sequence of interest.
 To ensure specificity to the right genomic location, you can use NCBI’s BLAST tool to cross reference the primer sequence against the entire genome.

-The above tips are also applicable to a slightly different form of PCR called quantitative reverse transcription PCR (RT-qPCR).
-RT-qPCR allows you to perform PCR starting from RNA instead of DNA.
-RNA is first converted into cDNA (reverse transcription, or RT), and then amplified with PCR as described in the previous section.
+In RT-qPCR, RNA is first converted into cDNA (reverse transcription, or RT), and then amplified with PCR as described in the previous section.
 During maturation, RNA is subjected to splicing, which removes introns from pre-mRNA sequences.
 For this reason, mRNA sequences differ from genomic DNA sequences.
-Thanks to the splicing it is possible to design a PCR assay specific for the RNA transcript.
+Thanks to the splicing it is possible to design a PCR assay specific to the RNA transcript.

 • Design primers over an exon-exon junction to quantify mRNA instead of gDNA.
 If possible, design at least one primer over an exon-exon junction to increase the reaction specificity for mRNA over gDNA (this will be useful in case genomic DNA has not been completely removed from the RNA sample).
 Most of the 5’ end of the primer sequence should be located on one exon leaving only 3 to 4 bases at the 3’ end in the next exon.